Events | Book | Guides | Magazine | Discord| Alumni

 This resource page is for Teaching for Black Lives Study Group members only.

-All weekday events are at 4pm PT/ 7pm ET and last for 60 to 90 minutes.
+All of these events are online, at 4:00 pm PT/ 7:00 pm ET, and last for 60 to 90 minutes unless otherwise noted.

 ASL Interpretation will be available upon request.
 Please register at least four days in advance to give our team time to schedule interpreters.